Zesor/Le-Monde3.0/README.md

 seek to limit freedom of thought and expression by restricting spoken words, printed matter or symbolic messages.

 Having access to information is important, but it's important too to watch out who is in control of the media that we take information from.
-<br />For exemple, in France 🇫🇷, 9 billionaires own 90 % of the media.
-Some of those media have a political orientation.
+<br />For exemple, in France 🇫🇷, 9 billionaires own 90 % of the big media. [(Source)](https://www.liberation.fr/checknews/est-il-vrai-que-90-des-grands-medias-appartiennent-a-neuf-milliardaires-20220227_7J3H2INMD5GOPBN7YJ77C33KRY/) Some of those media have a political orientation.

 But most of the time, consors are governements that are not that much democratic.
 The first exemple that we can think of is China 🇨🇳, who censors internet, journalists, media etc..

-Some journalists disapear after exposing a situation in the country, for exemple, there is a Chinese Citizen Journalist Who Documented Covid-19 in Wuhan Resurfaced after 600 days. [(Source)](https://www.wsj.com/articles/chinese-citizen-journalist-who-documented-covid-19-in-wuhan-resurfaces-after-600-days-11633077956)
+Some journalists are censored or/and disapear after exposing a situation in the country, for exemple, there is a Chinese Citizen Journalist Who Documented Covid-19 in Wuhan Resurfaced after 600 days. [(Source)](https://www.wsj.com/articles/chinese-citizen-journalist-who-documented-covid-19-in-wuhan-resurfaces-after-600-days-11633077956)

 This is why we decided to create our platform, to allow journalists 🕵️‍♂️ to publish an article about whatever topic they want to talk about, without being censored, without getting to jail or even worse.
 With our platform, they are safe and free.